Claudio Ranieri: Return to Cagliari

+Second return to Roma

+On 13 November 2024, it was reported that Ranieri was in talks with Roma to end his retirement and return to the club.
+He was officially announced as the new head coach of the club the next day.

+After an impressive 19-game unbeaten run, Ranieri reignited Roma's push for Champions League qualification.
+A 2–1 away loss to Atalanta on matchday 36 was a major setback, but Roma bounced back with two consecutive wins as they ultimately finished the 2024–25 season in 5th place, just one point behind Juventus.

+Following the season's end and the appointment of Gian Piero Gasperini as Roma's new head coach, the club officially promoted Ranieri to manager and senior advisor to the ownership.
+In the meantime, he turned down an opportunity to coach the Italian national team following the dismissal of Luciano Spalletti, choosing instead to continue in his role with Roma.

 Style of management

 Ranieri's teams usually employ a tactically rigorous 4–4–2 formation, and are known for their fitness and work-rate, as well as their efficient and highly organised playing style, and for being compact both defensively and in midfield; his teams have drawn praise in the media for their defensive solidity, effective use of heavy pressing to win back possession, and their ability to score from quick counter-attacks.
 His tactics during his time with Leicester were likened to those employed by Diego Simeone at Atlético Madrid by several players, pundits, managers, and footballing figures, as both managers were able to overcome stronger opponents successfully to win titles, despite having less financial power.
-In addition to his tactical acumen, Ranieri has also drawn praise as a manager for his leadership, good humour, and his ability to both motivate and alleviate pressure on his players, thus fostering a winning mentality and a good team spirit; he has frequently used several unorthodox methods throughout his career in order to inspire his squads, with mixed success, while his quips have made him a popular figure with the media.
+In addition to his tactical acumen, Ranieri has also drawn praise as a manager for his leadership, good humour, and his ability to both motivate and alleviate pressure on his players, thus fostering a winning mentality and a good team spirit; he has frequently used several unorthodox methods throughout his career in order to inspire his squads, with mixed success, while his quips have also made him a popular figure with the media.

 Throughout his career, Ranieri has also drawn criticism for over-rotating his squad and modifying his tactics and formations excessively throughout the course of a season, which earned him the nickname "The Tinkerman" in the British media.
+Although his preferred system is the 4–4–2, he has also been known to use other systems, such as a back-five (either in a 5–3–2 or a 5–4–1 formation), a 4–3–1–2, a 3–4–3 with a false-9, a 3–4–1–2, a 4–3–3, a "Christmas Tree" formation, or even a 4–2–4 on occasion.
 In the past, he has also been accused of using "old-fashioned" and overly defensive tactical systems by pundits and other managers, and was criticised for his failure to win a major league title, until he captured the Premier League title with Leicester in 2016.